FolkerKinzel/VCards/src/Examples/GettingStarted.md

 - Some operations work with collections of VCard objects (e.g., saving several VCard objects together in a common VCF file).
 Extension methods allow these operations to be performed directly on these collections.

-## The vCard 4.0 data synchronization mechanism
+## The vCard 4.0 data synchronization
 With the vCard 4.0 standard a data synchronization mechanism using PID parameters and CLIENTPIDMAP properties has been introduced.
 For this to work fully automatically, only two lines of code are required.